 - Security and privacy in fixed and mobile networks

-To prepare the extended abstract, please follow the ACM SIGCOMM formatting guidelines, EXCEPT for the following two differences:
+To prepare the extended abstract, please follow the ACM SIGCOMM formatting guidelines (LaTeX template for ACM conference proceedings), EXCEPT for the following two differences:

-A. papers are limited to TWO (2) pages only, plus references.
-Note that the two-page limit includes ALL figures, tables but does not include references;
+- A. papers are limited to TWO (2) pages only, plus references.
+Note that the two-page limit includes ALL figures, tables but does not include references (add as many as needed);